Ford Fiesta Interior

 - “An average-size adult can sit behind another average-size adult, but legroom almost completely disappears if the front seat is set to accommodate a tall person." -- Consumer Guide (2013)

 The 2015 Ford Fiesta’s standard features include power door locks, Ford’s voice-activated Sync system (with a USB port and Bluetooth phone connectivity) and a six-speaker stereo.
-Available features include cruise control, power windows, keyless entry and ignition, a moonroof, satellite radio, the MyFord Touch infotainment system with a 6.5-inch touch screen, navigation, a Sony audio system, automatic climate control, rear parking sensors and a review camera.
+Available features include cruise control, power windows, keyless entry and ignition, a moonroof, satellite radio, the MyFord Touch infotainment system with a 6.5-inch touch screen, navigation, a Sony audio system, automatic climate control, rear parking sensors and a rearview camera.

 Reviewers say that it can be difficult to pair your phone with the base Sync system, and that the stock stereo system can be confusing to use because its controls are unusual and difficult to reach.
 As a result, some say that it’s easier to use voice commands.
 The available MyFord Touch system reduces the number of buttons on the center stack, and critics agree that it makes the Fiesta’s tech features much easier to use.